 Yes, Prime Photos is ‘free’ if you subscribe to Amazon Prime.
 But of course you’re paying £7.99 / $12.99, so free really means ‘within the terms of your subscription’.

-Uploading images to Prime Photos and Amazon Drive
+Uploading images to Amazon Photos and Amazon Drive

 Amazon makes backing up your images very easy for photographers.
-You can upload to Prime Photos and Drive via desktop clients for both Mac and Windows machines.
+You can upload to Amazon Photos and Drive via desktop clients for both Mac and Windows machines.

 There are also upload clients for iOS and Android devices, as well as Amazon’s own Fire devices.

-Uploading to Prime Photos and Amazon Drive can be done via drag-and-drop.
+Uploading to Amazon Photos and Amazon Drive can be done via drag-and-drop.

 Other platforms might provide a deeper list of EXIF data, such as ISO and White Balance values, but for basic photo storage and archive management, what Prime Photos provides is pretty sufficient.

 Amazon Prime members get unlimited photo storage, 5 GB of storage for videos, document, and other files for themselves.
 They can also invite up to five friends or family members to receive unlimited photo storage, and collect photos together in the Family Vault.